 Proud to follow in Sushma Swaraj’s footsteps: Jaishankar in first tweet as foreign minister

-New Delhi, June 01: In a move that surprised many, S Jaishankar was appointed the Minister for External Affairs in Narendra Modi's second cabinet.
+New Delhi, June 01: In a move that surprised many, S Jaishankar was appointed as the Minister for External Affairs in Narendra Modi's second cabinet.
 The new foreign minister, in his first tweet after assuming the charge said he was proud to follow in the footsteps of his predecessor Sushma Swaraj as he thanked everyone for their good wishes.

 During Jaishankar's three year term as foreign secretary between 2015-18, he was seen as a bureaucrat close to Modi - the Prime minister's "go-to person" and crisis manager.